meta-llama/llama-models/models/llama3_1/eval_details.md

 For pre-trained models, we use the same 4-shot config as in [Lewkowycz et al. (2022)](https://arxiv.org/pdf/2206.14858.pdf) (maj@1).
 Maximum generation length is 512 tokens.

 For post-trained models we use a 0-shot config with Cot prompt.
 We enhance the exact match using [sympy](https://www.sympy.org/en/index.html) and then use an [equality template](https://github.com/openai/simple-evals/blob/main/common.py#L27-L85) with a judge to resolve complex expressions.
 Maximum generation length is 5120 tokens.
+The MATH score represents the full dataset.
+The scores for MATH-HARD (Lvl 5) are 25.4, 43.8, and 53.4 for the 8B, 70B and 405B models respectively.

 ### SCROLLS